 - inability to concentrate

-Supplements or diet change can reverse most B12 deficiencies and lessen any symptoms.
-Vitamin B12 is found in high levels in foods like beef, eggs, dairy products, and shellfish.
+Supplements or diet change can reverse most B-12 deficiencies and reduce any symptoms.
+Vitamin B-12 is present in high levels in foods such as beef, eggs, dairy products, and shellfish.

 People with diabetes using metformin should discuss B-12 screening options with their doctor.

 It is occasionally safe to drink a moderate amount of alcohol while on a course of metformin.
 However, regularly drinking excessive amounts can reduce the effectiveness of the medication and increase the risk of serious complications.

 Drinking alcohol too often while taking metformin can lead to lactic acidosis, a potentially lethal complication, as well as hypoglycemia and vitamin B-12 deficiency.